SolidStateGroup/rio/README.md

 We're curious to see how people are using this library, submit an issue letting us know and we'll show it off here.

 #Contribute
 We welcome new features / bug fixes, feel free to submit a PR or add an issue with your suggestions.
+Even if the integrations are pretty out there (biosensors, big data, image recognition) we're willing to give it a go and help out.